-Of course, there are also non-student housing options that may be an alternative for someone who either cannot find student housing or does not want to live near campus.
-Below, we provide a link to several different options in Växjö.
+Of course, there are also other housing options that don't demand that you are a student.
+Below, we provide a link to several different options in Kalmar.
 It is worth noting that these landlords often require proof of income or similar documents.

 Subletting, furnished apartments and more

 Linnaeus union has a housing agency that is available to all students.
 There, you can find private landlords renting out rooms, apartments, houses.
 No registration neccessary, you can contact the person renting out directly via e-mail or phone.

 We can recommend you to have a look at the different Facebook groups.
 You can find the links below.

 We can also suggest various Facebook groups for apartment rentals.
 Like Blocket, members advertise vacant apartments, rooms, and subletting in these groups.
 There are also many people who post about looking for housing there, especially at the beginning of the autumn semester.
 You can find some of the groups below.

 Short term housing